Animal Logic (band)

-Animal Logic is a band formed in 1987 by drummer Stewart Copeland, bassist Stanley Clarke, and singer-songwriter Deborah Holland.
-The group recorded two albums under the auspices of manager Miles Copeland III before disbanding.
+Animal Logic is an American band formed in 1987 by drummer Stewart Copeland, bassist Stanley Clarke, and singer-songwriter Deborah Holland.
+The group recorded two albums under the auspices of manager Miles Copeland III (Stewart Copeland's brother and head of I.R.S.
+Records) before disbanding.

 History

-Formation and tour of Brazil (1987–1988)
+Formation and initial tour

 In 1987 Stewart Copeland was working on the opera Holy Blood and Crescent Moon and found himself missing pop music.
 Along with bassist Stanley Clarke, he decided to form a band centered around a female singer.
 They found Deborah Holland after an extensive search, having received her tape from publisher Dan Howell.
+Andy Summers, Copeland's former bandmate in the Police, played guitar.

-In November 1987, they embarked on a short tour of Brazil under the band name Rush Hour, with Copeland's former bandmate in The Police, Andy Summers, playing guitar.
-Summers, who was reluctant to join a group that would attract so many comparisons to The Police, quit the band after the tour ended in order to promote his solo works.
+In November 1987, they embarked on a short tour of Brazil under the band name Rush Hour.
+The tour ended in 1988.
+Summers was concerned about being a music group that would attract so many comparisons to the Police, so he quit the band after the tour ended in order to promote his solo works.